Generator care information

 The industry standard for changing your generators oil and filter is once a year or every 100 hours.
 We at Csonka All Tech recommend once a year or every 50 hours at maximum due to the fact that generators are small engine’s running at 3600RPM’s for possibly days at a time.
 They can and will burn oil at an accelerated rate.
 We have seen generators 1/4 of a quart low after 25 hours of run time and with a general capacity of 2 quarts, that makes a big difference.
 That is the last thing you want is your generator to fault while powering your home on low oil pressure.

 Generator Care starts with you.
-Keeping foliage cleared from around the generator and changing the direction of sprinklers so they don’t spray on the generator is essential for prolonging the life of your investment.
-Hard and reclaimed water is extremely corrosive to the generator and will rust the generator from the inside out.
+Keeping foliage cleared from around the generator and changing the direction of sprinklers so they don’t spray on it is essential for prolonging the life of your investment.
+Hard and reclaimed water is extremely corrosive and will rust the generator from the inside out.

 If you live in a high salt area such as near the river or the beach we highly recommend at bare minimum a bi-annual service.
-This is to keep the salt spray on your generator to a minimum by brushing it out and spraying it down with a rust inhibiting lubricant.
+This is to keep the salt spray to a minimum by brushing it out and spraying it down with a rust inhibiting lubricant.

-Verifying there is no opening on your generator to allow rodents inside of your generator is crucial for keeping your wiring from being chewed or shorted.
-Prevent generator failures by making sure your generator is closed up properly.
-Prevent part theft by verifying your generator stays locked at all times.
-This prevents wind from catching your enclosure and thieves from stealing components from your generator.
+Verifying there is no opening on your generator to allow rodents inside is crucial for keeping your wiring from being chewed or shorted.
+Prevent failures by making sure your generator is closed up properly.
+Prevent part theft by verifying the lid stays locked at all times.
+This prevents wind from catching your enclosure and thieves from stealing components.